carolinachru/carolinachru.github.io/_pages/about.md

 ---

 <br>
-I'm a first-year <b>PhD student in Computer Science</b> at the University of Colorado at Boulder (CU Boulder), with a primary focus on Computational Social Science.
+I'm a first-year <b>PhD student in Computer Science</b> at the University of Colorado at Boulder (CU Boulder), with a primary focus on Computational Social Science and Science of Science.
 I'm also pursuing a Graduate Certificate in Women and Gender Studies.
 My advisors are [Aaron Clauset](https://aaronclauset.github.io/) and [Daniel Acuña](https://acuna.io/).